aaronlindsay879/minecraft_status/README.md

 # minecraft_status
 Simple webserver to query and display the status of one or more given minecraft servers.
 Shows status of all servers on main page, and individual statuses on paths given by the server ip - such as `status.docker.localhost/your.server.ip`

 ![image demo](docs/img.png)

+## Unsafe code usage
+Unsafe code is denied in both the `dns` and `minecraft_status` crates, with an exception for finding DNS servers on windows as that relies on calling [GetAdaptersAddresses](https://learn.microsoft.com/en-us/windows/win32/api/iphlpapi/nf-iphlpapi-getadaptersaddresses) and processing the resulting [IP_ADAPTER_ADDRESSES_LH](https://learn.microsoft.com/en-us/windows/win32/api/iptypes/ns-iptypes-ip_adapter_addresses_lh).

 ## Env vars